Nondestructive photon counting in waveguide QED: Absorption in atomic arrays

-A generic Hamiltonian describing the system-waveguide interaction is given through
+A generic Hamiltonian describing the system-waveguide interaction is given through~\cite{LeKien2008,LeKien2014,Caneva2015}

-In \cref{eq:generic_hamiltonian}, the label $\nu$ runs over different sets of waveguide modes, and the individual modes are labelled by their wavevector $k$.
-In an infinite waveguide (\cref{fig:sketch}b), $g_{\nu,n}=\sqrt{2c\Gamma_{1d}}\exp(ik\nu x_n)$ and $\nu\in\pm$, corresponding to left- and right-moving modes, whereas for the semi-infinite waveguide (\cref{fig:sketch}a), there is only one set of waveguide modes with coupling $g_k=\sqrt{c\Gamma_{1d}}\sin(kx_n)$.
-In these expressions, $\Gamma_{1d}$ is the decay rate of an individual atom into the waveguide, and $\omega_k=ck$.
-Integrating out the bath modes yields quantum Langevin equations for the spin operators, which we linearize using a Holstein-Primakoff transformation, valid for small numbers of excitations in the atomic chain~\cite{gardiner2004quantum,Chang2012,Caneva2015,Chang2018} (for details, we refer to the SI)
+In \cref{eq:generic_hamiltonian}, the label $\nu$ runs over different sets of waveguide modes, the index $i$ denotes whether the waveguide mode couples to the $g\leftrightarrow e$ transition ($i=1$) or the $s\leftrightarrow e$ transition ($i=2$), the index $n$ runs of the $N$ atoms, the individual waveguide modes are labelled by their wavevector $k$, and the coupling of them to the atoms is given by the rate $g_{\nu,k,i}^{(n)}$.

-In \cref{eq:generic_langevin_equations}, the vector $\vec b$ contains lowering operators for the (bosonized) $N$ atoms, the non-Hermitian Hamiltonian $\matr H_{\mathrm{eff}}$ describes both coherent interaction and decay into the waveguide, and the coupling of each mode to the input operator $\vec a_{\mathrm{in}}$ is given by the generically non-square matrix $\matr L$.
-In the infinite waveguide, $\vec a_{\mathrm{in}}=(a_{\mathrm{in,}+},a_{\mathrm{in},-})$, such that $\matr L$ is a $N\times2$ matrix, whereas in the semi-infinite waveguide, there is only input mode, such that $\matr L$ is a vector.
-In \cref{eq:generic_langevin_equations} we have already explicitly included the additional decay channels, which consists of engineered and free-space decay at rate $\Gamma'=\Gamma_{\mathrm{eng}}+\Gamma_{\mathrm{free}}$.
-More generally, $\matr\Gamma'$ could be a Hermitian matrix without invalidating the following conclusions, but we only consider uniform dissipation here for simplicity.
-Strictly speaking, the engineered decay removes the atom rather than de-exciting it, but this effect is neglected in the linearization.
-The Langevin equations are accompanied by input-output equations
+This Hamiltonian describes a situation where the two transitions are coupled to different fields, which can either be waveguide modes or free-space modes.
+In an infinite waveguide (\cref{fig:sketch}b), $g_{\nu,k,1}^{(n)}=\sqrt{2c\Gamma_{g}}\exp(ik\nu x_n)$ and $\nu\in\pm$, corresponding to left- and right-moving modes, whereas for the semi-infinite waveguide (\cref{fig:sketch}a), there is only one set of waveguide modes with coupling $g_{k,1}^{(n)}=\sqrt{c\Gamma_{g}}\sin(kx_n)$.
+In these expressions, $\Gamma_{g}$ is the decay rate to $\ket g$ of an individual atom into the waveguide, and $\omega_k=ck$.
+Integrating out the bath modes yields quantum Langevin equations for the spin operators (see \cref{app:langevin_equations}),